victorbnl/discord-pfp-banner-generator/README.md

 # Discord profile picture & banner generator

+**Setting a banner requires nitro** so this script will be completely useless if you don't have it.

 A script to generate a profile picture and a banner that show the same image on Discord

 <p align="center">